kyotovision-public/DRMNet/README.md

 - opencv-python==4.9.0.80
 - omegaconf
 - einops
-- and packages for [Latent Diffusion Modles](https://github.com/CompVis/latent-diffusion?tab=readme-ov-file#requirements) (just imported in this work)
+- and packages for [Latent Diffusion Modles](https://github.com/CompVis/latent-diffusion?tab=readme-ov-file#requirements) (some are imported to avoid errors but not actually used)

 Please refer to [environment/pip_freeze.txt](environment/pip_freeze.txt) for the specific versions we used.